Vnj91/VitaTrackr-Web/README.md

  - Dev-only endpoints live under `/api/debug`, `/api/workouts/sample`, `/api/recipes/sample`.
  - The analytics proxy is at `/api/analytics/proxy/workouts/:userId` and will return either Spring data or mock analytics for development convenience.

+CI and tests

+- A GitHub Actions workflow is included at `.github/workflows/ci.yml` that runs frontend lint/typecheck and backend tests on push/PR to main.
+- The backend test script will attempt to use `jest` if available; when jest isn't installed the test script falls back to a lightweight health check (`node test/runChecks.js`).

 Troubleshooting